Robert-van-Engelen/Forth500/manual.md

 For example, `S" MAX-N" ENVIRONMENT? . .` displays `-1` (true) and `32767`.

-Non-implemented and obsolescent queries (according to the Forth Standard) return `FALSE`.
+Non-implemented and obsolescent queries (according to the Forth standard) return `FALSE`.
 Obsolescent queries that return `FALSE` but are in fact available in Forth500: